Lisa Marie Varon: Professional wrestling career

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment (2000–2009)

-Training and debut (2000–2001)
+Training and debut (2000–2002)

 After moving to Los Angeles, Varon worked as a trainer at the gym Crunch Fitness, where she met World Wrestling Federation wrestler Chyna, who complimented Varon on her appearance and encouraged her to become a wrestler.
 Varon would then put together a biography package and sent it to the WWF.
 She heard from Kevin Kelly two days later, who invited her to an interview in a month's time.
 With no previous wrestling experience, she looked up professional wrestling schools, and eventually began training at Ultimate Pro Wrestling (UPW) in Southern California in June 2000.
 She wrestled under the ring name Head Bitch In Charge (HBIC), and appeared in a cheerleading outfit, with a snooty gimmick, similar to WCW Nitro Girl Miss Hancock.
 She impressed WWF talent scout Bruce Prichard during her first UPW show.

 Varon made her on-screen debut in the WWF portraying one of The Godfather's "hos".
 She was referred to as the "head ho", and led the "Save the Hos" campaign.
-On the August 7 episode of Raw, Varon took a bump by being powerbombed through a table by The Godfather's next persona, The Goodfather.
+On the August 7 episode of Raw Is War, Varon took a bump by being powerbombed through a table by The Godfather's next persona, The Goodfather.
 After this, she was given the name Victoria.
 She was removed from television in November, and sent to WWF's then-developmental territory Power Pro Wrestling in Memphis for extensive training.
 In February 2001, she was aligned with Brandon Baxter and Bobby Eaton in a feud with Bill Dundee, Jerry Lawler and The Kat.
 Throughout the feud, Victoria and Baxter were manipulating Eaton into fighting with Dundee, going so far as blurring fact and fiction by mixing professional and personal lives, including having Bobby's son Dylan call on the phone and a kayfabe wedding between Victoria and Eaton.
 Unfortunately, the feud didn't have a proper end, as in March 2001, the WWF severed ties with Power Pro over Jerry Lawler's quitting the promotion over the Kat's firing in late February.
 Power Pro folded shortly thereafter.

 After Power Pro folded, she quickly joined Memphis Championship Wrestling (MCW).
 Victoria briefly acted as the commissioner for MCW, and was involved in storyline feud with Ivory.
 She also managed Steve Bradley before MCW closed in 2001.
 Varon later relocated to Louisville, Kentucky to train in Ohio Valley Wrestling (OVW), using the ring name Queen Victoria.
 She was placed as the manager of the tag team the Basham Brothers, and managed one of the team members, Doug Basham, to win the OVW Heavyweight Championship on July 25, 2001.

+Victoria lost to Lita at the Brian Pillman Memorial Show on August 4, 2001 as part of Heartland Wrestling Association.
+She worked for Heartland until early 2002.